bespot/Antifraud-SDK-Android-Release/README.md

 [![VERSION](https://img.shields.io/badge/VERSION-0.4.8-green)](#)
 [![API](https://img.shields.io/badge/API-24%2B-brightgreen.svg?style=flat)](#)

-Antifraud SDK is an easy to use Android library for keeping your app safe from fraudulent activities.
+Antifraud SDK is an easy to use Android library for protecting your application from fraudulent activities.
-The SDK needs minimal permissions to work and uses device information and sensors in order to detect and report potential threats, so the app developers can determine the next best move for their apps!
+Our SDK requires minimal permissions and uses device information and sensors to detect and report potential threats, so that app developers can make informed decisions about their application's actions.

 ## Features
 |   Detection     	   | Supported  	 |          Description                    	           |